voodoochild/wilt/readme.md

 - add a manifest file so that it can work offline if data is in localStorage
 - use jQuery from Google CDN with local fallback
 - add a fallback display for browsers that don't have the <progress> element
-- add a timestamp to the localStorage cache so that it can be invalidated
+- invalidate localStorage based on timestamp